 Most herbicides should be used when the weather is around 70ºF (21ºC).
 You should apply your chosen product just after you’ve mowed the grass.
 You may want to avoid doing further yard work for a few days after that to give the stuff a chance to sink in.
 It’s then customary to wait about two weeks before applying the herbicide again.
 A final treatment about a month later might even be necessary.

-Hand weeding can be an effective way to get rid of creeping charlie without chemicals.
+Hand weeding creeping charlie can be an effective way to get rid of creeping charlie without chemicals.
 However, this process will only work if the plant hasn’t established a stronghold in your yard.
-You must keep pulling the ground ivy out for some time afterwards to make sure that you’ve gotten rid of all of it and that it’s gone for good.
+You must keep pulling it out for some time afterwards to make sure that you’ve gotten rid of all of it and that it’s gone for good.
 It’s also a good idea to take the added precaution of wearing gloves while doing so because some people are severely allergic to ground ivy.
 Do keep in mind that it’s easiest to weed just after a rainstorm or after your garden has been watered.

 You can also make life less pleasant for old charlie by reducing the amount of shade in your yard and regularly mowing the grass to the recommended height.
 A lush lawn will provide you with some protection from this weed.
 Just make sure that you select a lawn grass that’s suitable for your area or you may have difficulty getting it to grow.
-You’ll also want to avoid over watering your grass, because this can encourage creeping charlie to pay you a visit.
+You’ll also want to avoid over-watering your grass because this can encourage creeping charlie to pay you a visit.
 (About an inch is enough for most varieties.)

 Before attempting to use borax as a weed killer, you should be aware that this method is generally discouraged by college agricultural departments.
 However, this treatment does appear on a variety of websites as an effective way to get rid of creeping charlie.

 The process is to first dissolve 10 ounces of borax in 4 ounces of warm water.
 Then you should add 2.5 gallons of water to it and blend that together.
 Finally, the mixture should be sprayed on the affected area.
 You’ll need to apply the mixture during periods of dry weather in order to obtain the best results.
-Getting the amounts in this formula right is very important because otherwise the process could destroy your yard.
+Getting the amounts in this formula right is very important because otherwise, the process could destroy your yard.
 You could easily end up with toxic soil and even more problems if you’re not careful.

 You should also keep in mind that boron is hazardous to other plants and animals when it’s encountered in large quantities.
 It is certainly not good for other plants.
 Too much of it can cause them to grow slowly or turn yellow.
 Using borax may additionally make it hard for the lawn to regrow where the treatment was applied.
 It could even be bad for the environment over time.
 However, more research is needed before that theory can be accepted as a fact.

 Using a large amount of nitrogen on your lawn can help eradicate this weed.
 Chelated iron is another effective treatment because it burns creeping charlie.
-The downside is that it must be applied over the entire lawn, unless you want random dark green patches all over your grass.
+The downside is that it must be applied over the entire lawn unless you want random dark green patches all over your grass.
 Applying chelated iron can also be an expensive treatment method.

 Other Uses of Creeping Charlie